Phil Collins in the 80s

 You can listen to many of Phil Collins' hit songs in the playlist above, and there are also a few tracks by Genesis thrown in their, too.
 Now here are some more details about some of the British singer/songwriter's work.

-Collins first gained fame as the drummer in the British rock band Genesis (I really must get around to starting a Genesis page!) during the 1970s, before taking the role as lead vocalist (he had also previously backing vocals) following the departure of frontman Peter Gabriel in 1975.
+Collins first gained fame as the drummer in the British rock band Genesis (Which reminds me, I really must get around to starting a Genesis page) during the 1970s, before taking the role as lead vocalist (he had also previously backing vocals) following the departure of frontman Peter Gabriel in 1975.

 While remaining in the band, Collins started a solo career in 1981, going on to achieve success with numerous chart-topping singles in both the US and UK and selling over 100 million albums worldwide.
 Despite his incredible success, Collins has had to endure harsh criticism from music reviewers and rival pop stars.